Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Proof of the main theorems

-Let us now assume that the spectral measure $\mu$ has a continuous and positive density $\psi$ on $\T$.
-The two following lemmas show that the covariance function $r_n$ satisfies hypotheses $(A1)$ and $(A2)$ of Theorem \ref{theorem2} with any exponent $\alpha\in]1/2,1[$. \jump
+By assumption the spectral measure $\mu$ has a continuous and positive density $\psi$ on $\T$.
+The following two lemmas show that the covariance function $r_n$ satisfies hypotheses $(H_1)$ and $(H_2)$ of Theorem \ref{theorembis2} with function $g(t) = C/(1+|t|^\alpha)$, for $1/2<\alpha<1$, and $Y_\infty$ a stationary Gaussian process with $\sinc$ covariance function.\jump